 Step 1: Read “How to Read a Translation” by Lawrence Venuti.
-From your issue of The Common, choose one work in translation that you like enough (or perhaps that is difficult or strange or intriguing enough) to spend a week with.
+From your issue of The Common or from the website, choose one work in translation that you like enough (or perhaps that is difficult or strange or intriguing enough) to spend a week with.

 Step 2: Keep a written journal about your experience, using the following assignments: